Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

 \subsubsection{Semantic Quantification}

-In CIT, the information is quantified by the statistical probability of a random variable; only when the random variable takes a deterministic value, we say it has no uncertainty (a low entropy).
-Semantic uncertainty can be somewhat analogized to the CIT.
-For example, Bao \etal \cite{bao2011towards} define the semantic uncertainty of a semantic source as

-It can be observed that under a special case when $\mathcal{S}$ is the set of tokens from natural language dictionary, \eqref{equ:SeEntropy_Source} then degrades into classical Shannon entropy.

-Consistent with the CIT, the semantic entropy in CSIT is defined in terms of logical probabilities, wherein the ``probability'' here points to ``logical likelihood'' or ``truthlikeness'' \cite{carnap1952outline,floridi2004outline,d2011quantifying}, rather than statistical distributions in CIT.
-For instance, for a message $x$ with the logical probability $m(x)$, the semantic entropy of message $x$, i.e., message entropy, is defined as:

-Furthermore, in \cite{carnap1952outline}, based on the logical probability $m(x)$, the \emph{content measure} of a sentence is defined negatively related to the logical probability as $\text{cont}(x) = 1 - m(x)$.
-Subsequently, the \emph{information measure} $\text{info} (x)$ of one sentence $x$ is further defined as
+In CSIT, Carnap \etal \cite{carnap1952outline} measure the information by the logical possibility defined above, rather than statistical distributions in CIT.
+In particular, for a message $x$ with the logical probability $m(x)$, the \emph{content measure} of a message is defined negatively related to the logical probability as $\text{cont}(x) = 1 - m(x)$.
+Subsequently, the \emph{information measure} $\text{inf} (x)$ of one message $x$ is further defined as

 \eqref{eq:information_measure} reveals the relationship between the amount of information and the semantic probability.
+Carnap's theory \cite{carnap1952outline,bar1953semantic} can be viewed as an inspiring and classical extension to Shannon's work.